-This is to minimise the impact on safety on the rail network from the effects of the health or fitness of a rail safety worker.
-The National Standard (the Standard) provides a number of key provisions to assist members of the rail industry to comply.
+This is to minimise the impact on safety on the rail network of the effects of the ill-health of rail safety workers.
+The Standard provides a number of key provisions to assist rail transport operators, rail safety workers and others with obligations under the Standard to comply.
 This includes the requirements to:

-- Determine the risk category of the rail safety worker; - Identify and 'accredit' a Health Professional to conduct health assessments for the operator; - Provides standard forms to be used by industry and their accredited health professionals; - Provides for pre-employment, periodic and triggered health assessments; - Allows for the privacy of the rail safety worker.
+- > Determine the risk category of the rail safety workers; - > Identify an Authorised Health Professional (AHP) to conduct health assessments for the operator; - > Provide standard forms to be used by industry and their accredited health professionals; - > Provide for Pre-employment, Periodic and Triggered Health Assessments; - > Allow for the privacy of the rail safety workers.

-The Standards provides for a Health Professional to determine one of the following when assessing the health and fitness of a rail safety worker.
+The Standard provides for an AHP to determine one of the following when assessing thehealth and fitness of a rail safety worker.
 Full details of these are described in the Standard;

-- Fit for Duty Unconditional;
+- > Fit for Duty Unconditional;

-- Fit for Duty Conditional;

-- Fit for Duty Subject to Review;
+- > Fit for Duty Subject to Review;

-- Fit for Duty Subject to Job Modification;

-- Temporarily Unfit for Duty;
+- > Temporarily Unfit for Duty;

-- Permanently Unfit for Duty.
+- > Permanently Unfit for Duty.

 Where a rail safety worker is determined to be either Temporarily or Permanently Unfit for Duty - they cannot perform ANY rail safety work in the category in which they were assessed.
-They must be removed from rail safety work with immediate effect as soon as the determination is made and until a review is conducted and they are confirmed as Fit for Duty (any one of the four options).
+They must be removed from rail safety work with immediate effect as soon as the determination is made and until a review is conducted and they are confirmed as Fit for Duty Unconditional or Fit for Duty Subject to Review.

 Where the results of the health assessment indicate that the rail safety worker can continue to do some form of rail safety work, a risk assessment should be carried out to see what type of rail safety work the rail safety worker can still do.
-An example may be that the rail safety worker is unfit to be a Driver but is still able to work as in the maintenance shed, as a maintainer (if they are competent to do so).
+An example may be that the rail safety worker is unfit to be a Driver (Category 1) but is still able to work in the maintenance shed as a maintainer (Category 3 or 4) if they are competent to do so.
+Confirmation of their fitness for duty for an alternative role must be provided by an AHP.